marcelpetersen/mobil/_posts/2019-12-17-wunder-mobility-in-2019-a-retrospect.md

 ***

-At the beginning of 2019, we had just recently acquired the Fleetbird fleet sharing service company and welcomed our new Dortmund office and team to the Wunder family.
-We started the year with just over 100 employees, a monumental number considering our headcount at the beginning of 2018 (roughly 30!).
+We started 2019 with about 60 team members.
 Throughout the course of the year, just under **100 new team members decided to join the ride,** with even more newbies set to be onboarded in 2020.

 We’re incredibly proud of our progress, and we couldn’t have had such a successful year without the help of our amazingly dedicated, always-passionate team.
 To all the Wunderers reading this: **2019 was your year.
 Thank you for your hard work, creativity and unwavering team spirit during the past 12 months.**